facebookresearch/StarSpace/README.md

 ## TagSpace word / tag embeddings

 **Setting:** Learning the mapping from a short text to relevant hashtags, , e.g. as in <a href="https://research.fb.com/publications/tagspace-semantic-embeddings-from-hashtags/">this paper</a>.
+This is a classical classification setting.

 **Model:** the mapping learnt goes from bags of words to bags of tags, by learning an embedding of both.
 For instance,  the input “restaurant has great food <\tab> #restaurant <\tab> #yum” will be translated into the following graph.
 (Nodes in the graph are entities for which embeddings will be learned, and edges in the graph are relationships between the entities).